 - GREEN Certification, with involves more in-depth training

 - Additional Training

 Those who have RED certification will be able to operate machines which have red stickers near the power switch.
 Those with the GREEN certification will be able to operate all the red machine, plus the machines with the green stickers.

-This class is two hours long and is offered immediately after the Basic Instruction on the first Thursday of each month.
 Upon complition of this class, students will be able to use the Machine Shop, but only during business hours and only when the shop manager is present.
 RED-certified user will not have after-hours shop access.